Giray18/CDC_stream_data_simulation/README.md

 With combination of 3 structure mentioned above a seamless, non-interrupted data read-write operations executed as long as new data inserted into RDBMS database.

-Below flow diagram illustrates what has done over as a summary.

 ## Schema of RDBMS source tables (MYSQL)
 According to our scenario, customer data first being saved to that database.